Get full access to Outside Learn, our online education hub featuring in-depth yoga, fitness, & nutrition courses, when you sign up for Outside+.

 Our glutes are responsible for acceleration and balance when we move.
 They’re also key for supporting our back, our sacrum, our core, the healthy functioning of our lower joints, and even for stimulating the pelvic floor.
 Lack of effective glute engagement may tilt the pelvis and cause strain on the low back or knees—even in some of our favorite yoga poses.

-In vyayama (yogic exercise) the compound movements of standing asana can be extremely useful in igniting this strength.
+In vyayama (yogic exercise) the compound movements of standing asana can be extremely useful in igniting this strength—and preventing dead butt syndrome.
 Looking for smart ways to practice each pose?
 Erin Moon, yoga therapist and functional anatomy co-teacher at Prema Yoga Institute, suggests that because of the biodiversity of our structures, the “right way” will vary for different practitioners at different times.
 For the poses below, she says, “Get curious!
 Practice svadhyaha (self-study) to consider when, how, and what glute muscle(s) you may be engaging.
 Feel for when your glutes are firing.
 Actually put your hands on your bum or use a block to feel when the muscles fire.”

 If you are challenging yourself, Erin says, “Work within sensations that might feel effortful, but not uncomfortable because of ‘pinchy’ or ‘catchy’ sensations in the knees or low back.”
 Start with the first variation and work your way up as you build your mindfulness and confidence.